-Q: I have been approved for SSI, but I really would like to get on disability instead.
+Q: I’ve been approved for SSI, but I really would like to get on disability instead.

-A: Unfortunately, unless you are insured for Social Security Disability Insurance Benefits (SSDI), there is nothing an attorney can do you get you on SSDI.
+A: Unfortunately, unless you’re “insured” for Social Security Disability Insurance Benefits (SSDI), (or can qualify on a family member’s earnings record) there is nothing an attorney can do you get you on SSDI.
 There are certain requirements that you need to meet to qualify for SSDI.
 Most important, is that you must have worked (and paid payroll taxes) for five out of the last ten years before becoming disabled.